 Top-bar hives are a horizontal hive design that has gained popularity among beekeepers in recent years.
 They are made up of a single box, with removable bars that are used as a guide for the bees to build their combs.
 The use of top-bars instead of frames allows the bees to build their comb in a natural way, without the need for a pre-manufactured foundation.

 One of the main advantages of top-bar hives is their low cost.
 The simplicity of their design means that they can be constructed relatively easily and inexpensively, making them a popular option for hobbyist beekeepers.
-They are also easy to use, with fewer parts than traditional hives, which makes them easier to build, repair, and maintain.

 Another advantage of top-bar hives is that they reduce disturbance to the bees during inspections.
 Since the bees build their combs in a natural way, without pre-manufactured foundation, there is less disruption to their natural behavior.
 This also makes top-bar hives a good option for beekeepers who prioritize a more natural approach to beekeeping.